Cookie Consent

 We Know Account Takeover When We See It—And We Stop It

 An account takeover (ATO) can happen in an instant, without the legitimate account owner even knowing.
-All it takes is a fraudster taking advantage of poor password practices or some other weak link in authentication—and the next thing you know, they’re stealing personal information, making unauthorized purchases, spreading malware, and more.
+All it takes is a fraudster taking advantage of poor password practices, weak authentication policies, or credential stuffing attacks—and the next thing you know, they’re stealing personal information, making unauthorized transactions, committing platform fraud, and more.

 But Verosint can see it coming and stop it before the damage is done.